Meet-Modi-27/Shared_inventory_Management/README.md

 # 📦 Shared Inventory Management App

-A collaborative **Shared Inventory Management App** that helps groups like roommates, clubs, or small businesses efficiently manage and share their items.
+&emsp;A collaborative **Shared Inventory Management App** that helps groups like roommates, clubs, or small businesses efficiently manage and share their items.
 The app keeps track of items, updates availability in real-time, and makes collaboration easier.

 ---